Skip to main content

 Section 1634 of the Social Security Act - Disabled Adult Child (DAC): This important flyer, developed by the NJ Department of Human Services, is applicable for persons with a disability who have Supplemental Security Income (SSI).
 When the individual's mother or father retires, or if the parent becomes disabled or dies, this flyer describes the process by which the "disabled adult child" (DAC) can continue to receive Medicaid.
 However, if the process described in this flyer is not followed, the DAC would likely lose Medicaid benefits and, therefore, access to DDD services would also be jeopardized.

-Tips when completing the ABD Medicaid Application:
+Tips when completing the application:

 • When the application is completed, it should be brought to the Board of Social Services or mailed in.
 Please keep a copy of the application.
 If bringing it in, ask for a receipt that it was received.
 If mailing, please do it with a return receipt.